 My work has appeared in top-ranked flagship journals, like the Journal of Advertising, Journal of Consumer Behavior, Journal of Current Issues & Research in Advertising, New Media & Society, Consumption Markets & Culture, International Journal of Consumer Studies, Risk Analysis and Public Relations Review.
 My research has been covered in international and national news media, including the Guardian (UK) newspaper, the CBC Radio show Ideas, and National Public Radio’s Weekend Edition and On Point with Tom Ashbrook.

-In addition to my research, I have served as Associate Director of the UT-Austin Global Sustainability Leadership Institute, which trains students to be leaders around issues of environmental communication, responsible innovation, and corporate sustainability.
-I am also a senior fellow with the Texas Immersive Institute and a senior faculty research affiliate with the Center for Media Engagement, both in the Moody College of Communication.
+In addition to my research, I am the Associate Director of the UT-Austin Global Sustainability Leadership Institute, which trains students to be leaders around issues of environmental communication, responsible innovation, and corporate sustainability.
+I am also a faculty affiliate with the Center for Health Communication, a senior fellow with the Texas Immersive Institute and a senior faculty research affiliate with the Center for Media Engagement, all in the Moody College of Communication.

 I grew up in Toronto, Canada and earned my B.A. in Geography and Latin American-Caribbean Studies from McGill University.
 I earned my M.A. in Journalism from New York University and worked as a newspaper reporter and editor before pursuing my Ph.D. at the University of Wisconsin – Madison.